luiscarlin/programming-challenges/knights-tour-problem/README.md

 # Knights Tour Problem

-The knight is placed on the first block of an empty board and, moving according to the rules of chess, must visit each square exactly once.
+Given an 8x8 chessboard and a Knight placed at an arbitrary location on the board, move the Knight such that it travels to every square only once.